-Simply put, selective memory is a person’s ability to remember certain information and not remember other information.
+Selective memory is a person’s tendency to remember certain information while forgetting other information.
 It can be the punch line of many jokes, like when a spouse gets upset with their partner about forgetting to take out the trash.
 They might indignantly say something like, “I always take out the trash” which is not true.
 In reality, they had forgotten to take out the trash just a few days ago.
-In this case, a person is selecting information they want to remember while forgetting the rest.
+In this case, a person is selecting the information they want to remember while forgetting the rest.

 Selective memory implies a certain amount of intentionality behind it.
 It often involves the choice to only remember certain facts or events.
 The brain is powerful and can even incite the selective memory process.
 At times, it can happen in instances of trauma.
 Someone that experienced abuse when they were young might not remember what happened in full detail.
 The brain helps them to forget traumatic moments that would bring tremendous pain.